 We are delighted to announce that the Business Department achieved our best results to date, with all courses scoring significantly above National Averages and positive residuals.
 This has come from the continuous drive and determination of both our students and the staff in the subject area.
 Thank you to both the students and staff for their hard work.

-Miss Pettit (Head of Business and Computing) – firstname.lastname@example.org
+Miss Pettit (Head of Business) – firstname.lastname@example.org

 Mr Kerr (Teacher of Business) – email@example.com